By Carol Stiffler

 If you browse the docket for 11th Circuit Court, where Judge Brian Rahilly now presides, you will notice it looks very similar from week to week.

 The names change, and the case numbers.
 But up and down the docket, charges related to methamphetamine dominate.
-Possession of meth, delivery or manufacture of meth, and other meth related charges account for at least half of the cases Rahilly will hear in his every-other-week sessions including driving under the influence of this drug, click here now to find out about the penalties of a DUI charge.
+Possession of meth, delivery or manufacture of meth, and other meth related charges account for at least half of the cases Rahilly will hear in his every-other-week sessions.

 There are rarely mentions of other drugs, like cocaine, heroin, or LSD.
-That’s not because law enforcement isn’t paying attention to those drugs but the police force has been sincerely keeping a keen eye out for illegal drugs and also the people in Seattle arrested for DUI charges many times since police find it a hard time to resolve the drug fights among the people.
-Nowadays, meth is currently the drug of choice among all drug users.
+That’s not because law enforcement isn’t paying attention to those drugs.
+It’s because meth is currently the drug of choice.

 “It’s extremely cheap for cartel members to manufacture in Mexico and South America,” Sholander said.
-“When you think about drugs like heroin, and even marijuana (see here for options) , there’s time, effort, and money in cultivating plants, and doing extractions, adding chemicals to make it an illicit drug.
+“When you think about drugs like heroin, and even marijuana, there’s time, effort, and money in cultivating plants, and doing extractions, adding chemicals to make it an illicit drug.
 With crystal meth, it is so much cheaper for them.”

 In 55-gallon barrels, meth makers combine cooked amphetamine, taken from cold pills, with battery acid, drain cleaner, lantern fuel, and antifreeze.
 Using a well-established network, the drugs flow to “source cities” before getting picked up and delivered locally.